-We have also changed our outlook for the Norwegian banking system to negative from stable.
-For banks the economic implications of the coronavirus pandemic together with the steep fall in oil prices in the first quarter of year will lead to an increase in problem loans for 2020 and a decline in profitability.
+Since April 2020 we have a negative outlook for the Norwegian banking system.
+For banks, the economic implications of the coronavirus pandemic, together with the steep fall in oil prices in the first quarter of year, will lead to an increase in problem loans for 2020 and a decline in profitability.
 The fiscal strength of the sovereign and government support measures, underpinned by the substantial sovereign wealth fund, will help mitigate the coronavirus-induced slowdown.
 However, they will not entirely offset the deterioration in asset quality.
 Capital will remain relatively strong and regulators have reduced Norway's countercyclical buffer by 150 basis points in response to the coronavirus crisis, which will give the banks an even larger buffer to absorb any losses.
 Funding and liquidity will remain broadly stable.
-F-loans, a short-term liquidity instrument provided by the Norwegian central bank, will also help cover any immediate funding needs.